Twenty-One (game show): Aftermath

 The scandal also caused the Federal Communications Commission to mandate the sale of Barry-Enright's radio station in Hollywood, Florida, WGMA (now WLQY).
 The station was purchased by its general manager, C. Edward Little, who promptly affiliated the station with the Mutual Broadcasting System.
-After serving for a time as the head of Mutual's affiliates association, Little became the president of Mutual from 1972–79.
+After serving for a time as the head of Mutual's Affiliates Association, Little became the president of Mutual from 1972 to 1979.
 During this time Little created the Mutual Black Network, the first U.S. broadcast network catering exclusively to African-Americans, in addition to the Mutual Spanish Network and the Mutual Southwest Network.
 Under Little's administration, Mutual became the first commercial broadcasting entity to use satellite technology for program delivery.
 During his tenure as head of Mutual, Little hired Larry King to host an all-night phone-in talk show Little had created.
 King was a one-time announcer for Little at WGMA.
 King, who had previously hosted a similar morning show on Miami radio station WIOD, went on to national fame on both radio and television, winning a coveted Peabody Award along the way.

-Barry would be able to acquire another radio station in the late-1960s: a Los Angeles-area radio station (KKOP 93.5 FM, Redondo Beach, later renamed KFOX, now KDAY).
-Barry claimed that he bought the station specifically because it would require him to have a license from the FCC, and that if the FCC would be willing to grant him a license, it would decisively demonstrate that his reputation was no longer "tainted" by the game show scandals.
-Soon after his acquisition of KKOP, Barry finally returned to network game-show hosting in 1969, succeeding Dennis Wholey on ABC's The Generation Gap, for which he publicly thanked the producers and ABC for giving him a chance for a comeback.
+Barry would be able to acquire another radio station in the late 1960s: a Los Angeles-area radio station (KKOP 93.5 FM, Redondo Beach, later renamed KFOX, now KDAY).
+Barry would later say he bought the station specifically because it would require him to have a license from the FCC, and that if the FCC were willing to grant him a license, it would decisively demonstrate that his reputation was no longer "tainted" by the game show scandals.
+Soon after he acquired KKOP, Barry finally returned to network game-show hosting in 1969, succeeding Dennis Wholey on ABC's The Generation Gap, for which he publicly thanked the producers and ABC for giving him a chance for a comeback.
 In 1971, he sold ABC his first new game show, The Reel Game, which he also hosted; it ran for 13 weeks.
-He became a success again as a producer-host with The Joker's Wild, which ran on CBS from 1972–1975 and in syndication from 1977–1986 (Barry died in May 1984 and was replaced by Bill Cullen for the final two years); it also saw a revival in syndication for one season in 1990.
+He became a success again as a producer-host with The Joker's Wild, which ran on CBS from 1972 to 1975 and in syndication from 1977–1986 (Barry died in May 1984 and was replaced by Bill Cullen for the final two years); it also saw a revival in syndication for one season in 1990.
 Enright would work as Joker's executive producer in the show's final year on CBS, and the two revived their partnership full-time in 1976, reviving Tic-Tac-Dough, which ran until 1986.
 It was revived once more but was canceled after a few months.
 Enright died in 1992.